 Stuart Henderson (PhD, QUB) is a Lecturer in Economics and Finance at Dublin Institute of Technology.
 His research is focused on Irish economic and financial history, with an emphasis on the role of religion in development.

 Liam Kennedy (PhD, York) is Professor Emeritus of Economic and Social History at the School of History, Anthropology, Philosophy and Politics, Queen's University Belfast.
 He is also a Research Associate of the University's Institute of Irish Studies, and a Visiting Professor at Ulster University.

 Eoin McLaughlin (PhD, NUI Maynooth) is a Lecturer in Environmental Economics at the University of St Andrews.
 His research focus is nineteenth-century Irish economic and financial history.
 He is co-investigator on a research project based at QUCEH.

 Meeghan Rogers (PhD, QUB) is Assistant Professor of Finance at Farmingdale State College, State University of New York.
 A Queen's graduate, she researches the integration between the UK's provincial stock exchanges, and between the London and New York stock exchanges, both for the nineteenth century.

 Nadia Vanteeva (PhD, QUB) is a Senior Lecturer in Economics at the University of the West of England, Bristol.
 A Queen's graduate, her main research interest is the state-private co-partnership system in Russian corporations.
 She is currently working on a Leverhulme Trust-funded project based at QUCEH.

-Qing Ye (PhD, QUB) is a Lecturer in Finance at Xi’an Jiaotong-Liverpool University.
+Qing Ye (PhD, QUB) is Associate Professor in Finance at Xi’an Jiaotong-Liverpool University.
 A Queen's graduate, her research focus is on the asset pricing behaviour of equities on the British market in the nineteenth century.